elestio/cloudgate/README.md

     cloudgate --create /path/to/create

-you will then be able to choose a template app that will be created in the target folder provided
+you will then be able to choose a template app that will be created in the target folder provided Once your project is created you can run it like this:

+    cloudgate -r /path/to/create

 &nbsp;
 ## Run samples from source